iphat/projectPhases/README.md

 # Project Phase 1

-This is a new project phase 1
+This is a new project phase 1 part a & b